SeanEGray/seanegray.github.io/_posts/2020-01-04-variable-management-in-cicd-pipelines.md

 ![Variables helpers](/assets/2020-01-04-variables-helpers.png)

 After adding that, I had to save and reload my pipeline, but was then able to add Load Yaml Variables task.
-This needs two settings - the path to the variable file you want to load, and a prefix which will be attached to your variables names.
+This needs two settings - the path to the variable file you want to load, and a prefix which will be attached to your variable names.
 This means that if your prefix is 'ENV', a variable that was calling dbServerName in your variable file will create an environment variable called ENV_dbServerName.

 I create two tasks like this - one for my environment-agnostic variable file, and one for my environment-specific variable file.